MicrosoftDocs/azure-docs/articles/vpn-gateway/vpn-gateway-troubleshoot.md

 ---
-title: 'Troubleshooting VPN Gateway | Microsoft Docs'
+title: 'Troubleshoot VPN Gateway configurations and connections | Microsoft Docs'
-description: This article helps you troubleshoot your VPN Gateway configuration
+description: This article helps link you to articles to troubleshoot your VPN Gateway configuration, connection, and to validate throughput.
 services: vpn-gateway
 documentationcenter: na
 author: cherylmc